BOOK A CALL

 Eight years ago, I was the patient.
 Now I am the person helping tell the story of the surgeons.

-That full-circle moment is not lost on me, and it is also the reason I am writing this post.
+That full-circle moment is not lost on me, and it is the reason I am writing this post.

 Most patients are not inside that world.

-Most patients are sitting with a diagnosis, or a referral, or a question, and they're searching online.
+Most patients are sitting with a diagnosis, or a referral, or a question, and they are searching online.
 In fact, 77% of patients search their doctor before scheduling an appointment.
+They are looking at social profiles and websites, trying to make a decision with incomplete information.

-They're looking at social profiles and websites, and trying to make a decision with incomplete information.
-They are not weighing your CV, they're not reading your publications, and they're not asking a colleague.
-They're doing what people do when they do not know where to start: they search, and they find whoever is most visible.
+They're not weighing your CV, they're not reading your research, and they're not always asking for a referral.
+They are doing what people do when they do not know where to start: they search, and hopefully find someone they can trust.

 This is not a criticism of how patients make decisions.
 It is just the reality of how people find doctors in 2026.
 The physician who is exceptional but invisible online is losing patients to someone who may be significantly less skilled but significantly more present.

-If You Are a Neurosurgeon Going to AANS...
+If You Are a Neurosurgeon Reading This, This Is for You

 On Thursday, June 4th, I am hosting a webinar titled, Social Media for Neurosurgeons Who Don't Have Time.
 This is a free one-hour webinar built specifically for the neurosurgeon who knows they should be on social media, but has not had a single free hour to figure out where to start.